Introduction

 The phishing URLs frequently contain Base64-encoded parameters that embed victim-specific information, such as email addresses, language preferences, and targeted brands.
 In some cases, parameters are double-encoded to further hinder analysis and signature-based detection.

 Figure 6.
-Double base64 decoding the url parameter:
+Double base64 decoding the URL parameter:

 WTJGc2JDNTJhWEowZFdGc09VQmlZVzV2Y25SbExtTnZiUT09OkI0STNY